99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 CF Rollbacks:
 if a stack creation fails you have the option to default: everything rolls back, or to disable rollback to troubleshoot

-CF StackSets:
-enabling you to create, update, or delete stacks across multiple ACCOUNTS and REGIONS with a single operation.

 CF Change Set:
 summary of proposed changes to an AWS CloudFormation stack without implementing the changes in production